AnhDuc2000/test-jenkins/docs/cps/ServiceMeshConfluenceMigrationPlan.md

   * Update individual users to have view access
   * Click Save All
 * Determine duplicate spacekeys and rename or move to a different name
+  * Create new Site e.g dup key = PE
+  * Create a new Site = CPSPE
+  * Open old Site PE and click (3 dots) and move to the new Site
+  * Compare both Sites to validate everything moved.

 ### Systems